Gretel Scarlett: Concerts and appearances

 Scarlett has made appearances at the NSW Premier's Concert and Channel 7's Carols in the Domain.
 In 2011, she was selected as one six National finalists in the Third ANZ Trustees Rob Guest Endowment Award, performing live at the gala concert at Her Majesty's Theatre, Melbourne.
 In 2013, Kristin Chenoweth unexpectedly invited Scarlett onstage to sing a duet of "For Good" with her from the musical Wicked.
 Dubbed by one reviewer as "the showpiece of the entire night", the performance brought "a mid-show standing ovation from the delirious crowd."

 Scarlett was an invited guest artist at 2016 National RSL Centenary Conference opening the proceedings with a rendition of the Australian National Anthem.
 The event was attended by the Australian Prime Minister Mr. Malcolm Turnbull, The Australian Governor General Sir Peter Cosgrove, Opposition Leader Mr. Bill Shorten & The Lord Mayor of Melbourne & other high-profile Australian political dignitaries.

 Scarlett has appeared on Channel 9's Today show as well as Channel 9 Mornings.
 In June 2013, Scarlett was invited to sing the Australian National Anthem at Brisbane's Suncorp Stadium at game 2 of the 2013 State of Origin series.
 Scarlett performed at the Sydney Opera House as part of the opening act at the 2013 & 2016 Helpmann Awards and at the 2013 Australian Children's Music Foundation, performing a duet with her Grease co-star Rob Mills.

 She also appeared as a special Guest Artist to sing the Australian National Anthem in 2014 and 2016 at official opening of The Royal National Agricultural and Industrial Association of Queensland (RNA) Brisbane Exhibition.

 In 2014, Scarlett announced that she was in the process of recording her debut solo album, featuring covers from The Rolling Stones, Queen, and Carole King.

 Pacific Crest Trail

-In 2017, a few months after the closing of Singin' In The Rain, Scarlett announced on her official blog and her Instagram that due to health reasons, she was taking a break, and on 12 July 2017 she was embarking on hiking the Pacific Crest Trail, 2,659 mi (4,279 km) Southbound from Canada to Mexico.
+In 2017, a few months after the closing of Singin' In The Rain, Scarlett announced on her official blog and her Instagram that for health reasons, she was taking a break, and on 12 July 2017 she was embarking on hiking the Pacific Crest Trail, 2,659 mi (4,279 km) Southbound from Canada to Mexico.
 She completed the hike, reaching the Mexican Border on 24 November 2017.